Online Dispatcher Courses and Schools

 |Programs||Public Safety Telecommunications, Emergency Dispatch Certificate|

-What Online Dispatcher Degree Programs Available to Me?
+What Online Dispatcher Programs are Available to Me?

 Online courses and programs specifically for dispatch training are slim since most schools require that you physically attend the campus during the entire length of the program or course to gain hands-on experience.
-Aside from schools offering online associate's degrees, other online options include an emergency dispatch certificate or non-credit emergency medical dispatcher courses.
+Some online options include an emergency dispatch certificate or non-credit emergency medical dispatcher courses.

 What Will I Learn in These Courses?